Snakes on a Plane Budget

 "Snakes on a Plane" is a thrilling action-adventure film that takes viewers on a wild ride through the skies.
 The story follows FBI agent Neville Flynn, portrayed by Samuel L. Jackson, who is tasked with escorting a witness to a high-profile trial.
 As the plane takes off, a sinister plot unfolds when a crate filled with venomous snakes is released on board, intended to eliminate the witness.
 Chaos ensues as the passengers and crew must band together to survive the deadly onslaught of snakes.
 With tension mounting and time running out, Flynn must find a way to regain control of the situation and ensure the safety of everyone on the flight.
 This film combines elements of horror, comedy, and action, making it a unique and unforgettable cinematic experience.

-What is the budget of Snakes on a Plane?
+What Is the Budget of Snakes on a Plane?

 Key Budget Allocation Categories